OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

   });
 }

-// Helper method that uses Office's implementation of XMLHttpRequest in the JavaScript runtime for custom functions
+// Helper method that uses Office's implementation of XMLHttpRequest in the JavaScript runtime for custom functions.
 function sendWebRequest(thermometerID, data) {
     var xhttp = new XMLHttpRequest();
     xhttp.onreadystatechange = function() {